Bitcrusher32/legacy-ios-toolchain-wsl/README.md

 8. separate repo/project for actual tweak experiments

 The repo is currently at a clean stopping point after the V2.29 public release appliance milestone.

+License: MIT.
+See the repo's LICENSE file for more information.